SPF-OST/optihood/oemof/readme.md

 * Optimizes the use of the sources (or capacity of components in 'investment mode') to satisfy the demand with minimum costs.
 The **costs do not have to be monetary costs** but could represent emissions or other variable units.

-* Available functions for **data extraction and visualization** allow for simplification of the code.
+* Available functions for **data extraction and visualization** allow for simplification of the code. oemof_visio package offers a variety of plotting functions.

 ## Limitations of oemof.solph